CQX96/cqx96/README.md

 Currently, CQX96 supports the FAT file system.

-This operating system has been tested and worked on these computers:
+This kernel has been tested and worked on these computers (using the [example shell](https://github.com/CQX96/cqx96-apps/blob/main/shelltemplate.asm)):
   1. Acer Aspire 3690
   2. Some HP computer I don't know the model